Beaches

 Kakia Lagada

-The very well-organized beach is also known for the “Barbarossa Days” (Pirate Games), a beach volleyball tournament.
-It’s a great place for relaxed swimming with views of the Peloponnese coast.
+The beach is located on the northeast coast of the island, about 4 kilometers from the popular resort town of Agia Pelagia.
+It’s a great place for relaxing swims with views towards the Peloponnese coast.
 It’s also known for its beach bar and summer parties.

 Clear water and grey pebbles create an idyllic landscape that offers peace and relaxation.
 Immerse yourself in the deep blue of the sea and the beautiful music drifting from the nearby canteen (jazz, soul, etc.), and let your soul drift away.
 You can reach the beach on the road from Karavas to Platia Ammos.
 Before reaching Platia Ammos, a signpost points right to the beach.